 So, you’ve decided to apply to law school?
 The most important part of getting into law school is your LSAT score.
 Your LSAT score is such a huge factor in your chances of admission that you don’t want to take it without proper preparation.
 Keep reading to learn how to prepare for the LSAT, along with tips for using our LSAT prep checklist.

-How to prepare for the LSAT: Best Resources for LSAT Prep
+Best Resources for LSAT Prep

 Here are the LSAT prep resources that we recommend.
 There are a variety of resources in this list for different needs—see what works best for you!

 |LSAT Prep Content||What you get with each prep option||Cost||Best for...|